-The effect of these counter-intuitive definitions on perception can be appalling.
-These effects reach our perception via digital media, the dimension of a medium as a channel from counterintuitive mathematical knowledge and daily experience, we call this channel technology (techne).
-This collection of concepts is just the beginning for an initiative for mapping the Archive that should help navigate new evolving scenarios; any future addition should be aimed at the patching of gaps that make communicating knowledge more and more complicated; this complication does not come from digital media but from human misconceptions.
-The scale at which digital media work can make their extensive usage looks dangerous and overwhelming, both in personal terms than in the scope of organisational drift; the solution as for most of the other problems is adaptation in a changing environment by selection based on fitness.
-As selection environments are more and more artificially defined by societies, one of the challenges is to recognise fitness as a natural achievement in itself and a program to try to limit entropy of thought in the first place, as the byproduct of entropy of thought is the noise that amplifies the perception of threat that the human use to assign more and more to intelligent machines.
 Patching the gaps to have the proper tools to assess the threat level posed by the exploration of the fractal scale in an abundant data scenario is somewhere to start.
-Important research pathways lies in software experiments leveraging dynamic graphs [5] and differential data flow [32].
-Properties of evolutionary graphs (dynamic graphs) still require proper abstractions to be leveraged in operational terms.
+Important research pathways lies in software experiments leveraging dynamic graphs [9] and differential data flow [44].
+Properties of evolutionary graphs (graphs at fractal scale) still require proper abstractions to be leveraged in operational terms.
 This text tried to provide a magnification of major constraints and tools for this search, in particular some relevant insights can be spotted in the bordering area and possible synergies between the concepts of Hyperconnected Cybernetic Networks and Interface.
-The experimental way implies large datasets and reusability of computational artifacts made up of cybernetic networks, every step involves pondering about growth and growth in connectedness (information integration) strictly paired to operational feedback loops.
-Characteristics of this enquiry will be defined by a consistent approach that consider properties of networks and properties of interfaces that provide references for fractal scales.
-This implies as a precondition an attention to reusability and sharability of knowledge that current practices and techniques aim to focus on.
-Time has changed a lot since [2], the scale of datasets accessible in the 1950ies have been quite surpassed by contemporary datasets, though a lot of those concepts still provide inspiration for new tools; they are still pervasive and their footprint needs to be acknowledged and extended to current scenarios.
+The experimental way implies large datasets and reusability of computational artefacts made up of cybernetic networks, every step involves pondering about growth and growth in connectedness (information integration) strictly paired to operational feedback loops.
+Characteristics of this enquiry will be defined by a consistent approach that consider properties of networks and properties of interfaces that provide references for fractal scales (for a systematic construction of a representation that deal with fractal scale see [2]).
+This implies as a precondition an attention to reusability and shareability of knowledge that current practices and techniques aim to focus on.
+The proposition is to have these intuitions as blueprints for the creation of diverse frameworks to apply causal reasoning about cognitive evolution driven by digitised worlds.